Translating CDA to FHIR

 Observation

-Ultimately, Redox converts CDA-specific aspects into FHIR® standards while retaining accuracy.
+Ultimately, Redox converts CDA-specific aspects into FHIR® standards while maintaining accuracy.
 See some general examples you may come across in most FHIR® resources:

 General CDA data